POETSII/tinsel/README.md

 point-to-point, almost all of the Ethernet packet fields can be used for our own purposes, resulting in very little overhead on the wire.

-### 1.4 POETS Hardware
+### 2. POETS Hardware

-A prototype POETS hardware system is currently under construction and, when complete, will consist of at 40-60 DE5-Net FPGA boards connected in a 2D or 3D mesh topology.
-Each group of 7 FPGAs will reside in a separate *POETs box*.
+A prototype POETS hardware system is currently under construction and, when complete, will consist of at 56 DE5-Net FPGA boards connected in a 2D or 3D mesh topology.
+Each group of 7 FPGAs will reside in a separate *POETs box* (8 boxes in total).
 One FPGA in each box will serve as a *PCI Express bridge board* that connects a modern PC to the remaining FPGA *worker boards*, with the remaining 6 worker boards running Tinsel by default.

-### 1.5 Structure

-The following diagrams are *illustrative* of a Tinsel system running on a POETS box.
+The following diagrams are *illustrative* of a Tinsel system running on the POETS cluster.
 The system is highly-parameterised, so the actual numbers of component parts shown may vary.

 #### Tinsel Tile